torqueforge/poodgate-2016/outline.md

 up to the projector and have the class give them advice.

 Check a DRY Bottles into master for us to demo Extract Class

+Ask them about their experience: names problems insights did they stop in time? did they stay the course?

+Transition to
+  is it open closed?
+  Do you know how to make it open/closed?
+  What's the most egregious sin?

 Talk about the characteristics of the DRY Solution